dmacias28/dmacias28/README.md

 ## Hi there!
 I'm Denise (she/her).

 👩🏻‍💻 &nbsp;Chicago-based Latina pursuing data science after a career in marketing/project management.\
-🎓 &nbsp;Currently: General Assembly | Alma Mater: DePaul University
+🎓 &nbsp;Currently: General Assembly | Alma Mater: DePaul University.\
 🌱 &nbsp;Passionate about the well-being of our planet and interested in the green tech space.\
 📈 &nbsp;I'm currently working on a time series project that will forecast the average magnitude of thunderstorm winds for the next year.\
 🎵 &nbsp;While I'm waiting for my code to finish running, you can catch me either learning a new tune on my ukulele or curating a new playlist on Spotify.\